objectivePinta/objectivepinta.github.io/_posts/2024-07-30-left-join-right-join-self-join.markdown

 ### INNER JOIN

-Let's start from the employees table which looks like in the picture below.
-Notice that employee with id 7, does not have a department.
+To get an understanding of the inner join, let's look first at how the employees table is looking.
+Notice that employee with id 7 does not have a department assigned.

 ![Employees table](/pictures/joins/employees.png)

-When I run the inner join, it will retrieve the employees whose departmentId has a match in the departments table.
-So only the ones who have a departmentId that exists in departments table, because George does not have a departmentId, he will not be part of the result
+The inner join will retrieve the employees whose departmentId has a match in the departments table.
+Because there's a foreign key from departmentId in employees to the id of the table departments, you can't have an employee with a departmentId which does not exist in departments table.
+So only the employees who have a departmentId will be returned.
+Employee named George does not have a departmentId, so he will not be part of the result of the `INNER JOIN`.

 {% highlight sql %}
 SELECT employees.employee_name, departments.department_name